faboitwr/fin_tracker/README.md

 # Personal Financial Tracker made with an SQL Database
 Very basic financial tracker made with DBBrowser, Python and SQLite3

-## Introduction
-A simple, Python-based application for me to store personal financial records privately/locally on my PC.

 ## Systems Overview
 "initiation.py" generates a fresh, empty instance of "finrec_.db" on a user's PC.